ries-lab/DECODE_Cloud_UserAPI/README.md

 Code for the user-facing API of DECODE OpenCloud.

-The user-facing API handles communication with the users.
+The user-facing API handles communication the with the users.
 The authenticated users can:
  * handle files
    * upload data or configuration
    * delete data